 Memories on Mother’s Day

-Today I’m sitting in this café thinking about the mother figures I’ve had in my life, and reflect on how they influenced me.
+Today I’m sitting with a cup of tea thinking about the mother figures I’ve had in my life, and reflect on how they influenced me.

 My nan was my mum’s mum.
-I remember her as a kind and quiet countrywoman.
-She loved nature; gardening and harvesting from the hedgerow.
+I remember her as a kind and modest countrywoman who loved nature.

 When she was home her TV was always on, and she would sit crocheting while watching the wrestling or laughing at The Two Ronnies.

 Her crochet projects were simple blankets for the local animal shelter.
 All her local friends would donate oddments of yarn which she kept in a box under her sofa.

 It was my nan who made sure that I learned to knit.

 She also gave me her hand-operated Singer sewing machine, and I think of her every time I use it.

 My nan loved being part of village life, which I experienced through being taken to bingo nights, jumble sales, and pantomimes.

 She rode a bike until just a few years before she died.